 Solar rebates and other financial incentives in California

 One of the biggest incentives for solar in California is cash rebates paid to you by local governments and municipal utilities.
-Golden State homeowners across the country who are served by municipal utilities can cut their solar costs by $5,000 or more with California solar rebates.
+Golden State homeowners across the country who are served by municipal utilities can cut their solar costs by more than $1,000 with California solar rebates.

 California solar rebates for homeowners